CaseyBennington/Blocipedia/README.md

 ![](https://travis-ci.org/CaseyBennington/Blocipedia.svg?branch=master)

-# Wiki here, Wiki Now
+# Wiki Here, Wiki Now

 Wiki here, Wiki Now is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis.
 Users can pay to upgrade their membership, allowing them to view and create private wikis.